Not a Member?

 Acticin/Elimite/Permethrin Topical Cream: 5%Nix Lice Killing Creme Rinse Topical Lotion: 1%

-The CDC recommends applying permethrin 1% cream rinse topically to affected areas and washed off after 10 minutes.
+Apply 1% cream topically to affected areas and washed off after 10 minutes.
 Patients should be evaluated 1 week after therapy and retreatment may be necessary.

 Shampoo hair with regular shampoo, rinse and towel dry.
 Then, apply topical permethrin 1% lotion sufficient to saturate the hair and scalp (usually 25 to 30 mL), especially behind the ears and on the nape of the neck.
 Leave on hair for 10 minutes but no longer.
 Then, rinse thoroughly with water.
 One application has been shown to protect more than 95% of patients against reinfestation for at least 2 weeks.
 In epidemic settings, a second prophylactic application is recommended 2 weeks after the first since the life cycle of a head louse is approximately 4 weeks.

-The CDC recommends ivermectin oral dosing along with the use of a topical scabicide.
-The CDC recommends a full body application (all body parts from neck down) of permethrin 5% cream topically daily for 7 days and then 2 times weekly until release from care or cure in combination with oral ivermectin.
-Ivermectin (200 mcg/kg PO) is given as 5 doses (approximately days 1, 2, 8, 9, and 15), with consideration of 2 additional doses (approximately days 22 and 29) for severe infestations.
-A topical keratolytic cream may also be used to help reduce the crusting of the skin.
-Re-treatment 2 weeks after the initial treatment regimen can be considered for those persons who are still symptomatic or when live mites are observed.
+Apply a full body application (all body parts from neck down) of permethrin 5% cream topically daily for 7 days and then 2 times weekly until cure in combination with oral ivermectin.
+Retreatment 2 weeks after the initial treatment regimen can be considered for those persons who are still symptomatic or when live mites are observed.
 Use of an alternative regimen is recommended for those persons who do not respond initially to the recommended treatment.
-Optimal regimens are not yet determined.

 †Indicates off-label use